The expanded child tax credit expires Friday after Congress failed to renew it

 "I really have to call out that with the Build Back Better bill not being passed, that we are seeing now families really losing hope," Sandel said.
 "So time is of the essence.
 We need to really make sure that families don't fall off the cliff, especially in this time with such high food inflation."

 The expanded child tax credit program was passed as part of Biden's American Rescue Plan in March, and the administration hoped Democrats would pass an extension of it before the end of the year as part of the Build Back Better Act.
-But due to opposition from Democratic Sen. Joe Manchin of West Virginia, the bill did not come up for a vote in the Senate.
+But because of opposition from Democratic Sen. Joe Manchin of West Virginia, the bill did not come up for a vote in the Senate.

 Machin had said he had concerns about the bill's cost and how it would contribute to inflation.
 Privately, he also reportedly voiced concern that parents who received the monthly credit would use the money on drugs, according to the Huffington Post.